 Nagi Maehashi – RecipeTin App

 Nagi created RecipeTin App with her mother, Yumiko Maehashi after deciding their huge family recipe collection was scattered across numerous locations and they wanted one central place to keep them.
 RecipeTin is a unique recipe app that lets users capture recipes from absolutely anywhere – both printed and handwritten recipes – without having to manually type them in.
-Nagi wanted people to be able to use the built-in camera in their iPhone or iPad to capture and save recipes on the fly be it a brochure at Woolworths, a magazine in the doctors waiting room (instead of guiltily ripping out the page), email, websites, recipes you have typed up on your computer or even hand written recipes that live in the “recipe tin” on the kitchen bench!
-They wanted people to have access to their recipes anywhere, anytime to share with friends also.
+Nagi wanted people to be able to use the built-in camera in their iPhone or iPad to capture and save recipes on the fly be it a brochure at Woolworths, or a magazine in the doctor’s waiting room (instead of guiltily ripping out the page), email, websites, recipes you have typed up on your computer or even handwritten recipes that live in the “recipe tin” on the kitchen bench!
+They wanted people to have access to their recipes anywhere, anytime to share with friends.
 An app for iPhone was the most obvious solution.

-Passionate about Apple products, Nagi is a self taught developer and became dedicated to building an app from “the ground up” for iPad that takes advantage of the bigger screen real-estate and one for iPhone that works beautifully in the smaller format.
+Passionate about Apple products, Nagi is a self-taught developer and became dedicated to building an app from “the ground up” for iPad that takes advantage of the bigger screen real-estate and one for iPhone that works beautifully in the smaller format.
 It had to be seamless.
-To date the feedback from customers as far as Canada and the USA has been very inspiring and helped Nagi believe she made the right decision to leave her career as an accountant to focus on developing her iOS app full time!
+To date the feedback from customers as far as Canada and the USA has been very inspiring and helped Nagi believe she made the right decision to leave her career as an accountant to focus on developing her iOS app full-time!

 Those stories are so inspiring.
 I just want to say go ladies!
-I would like to thank Caroline (Big Baby) and Nagi (RecipeTin) for answering a few Women Love Tech’s questions about their career, their app and their passion in technology.
+I would like to thank Caroline (Big Baby) and Nagi (RecipeTin) for answering a few of Women Love Tech’s questions about their career, their app and their passion for technology.
 To read their full interview, please click here: Female developers who are changing the world.